 Why should you prime your walls before hanging wallpaper

 Primer will make the difference between an excellent installation and no seams-popping or coming apart.
 To ensure that your wallpaper will adhere to your walls correctly you must always apply oil-base primer on the walls first.
 It is crucial to let the primer dry overnight to work properly.
 Many professionals as well as the do-it-yourselfer cut corners and don't prime the walls.
 This is a very big mistake.

-There are many reasons why you should use an oil-base primer on your walls before installing wallpaper.
+There are many reasons why you should know how to hang wallpaper easy by useing an oil-base primer on your walls before installing wallpaper.
 Preparing your walls correctly is the most important step for a successful installation job.
 Never cut corners on this step, prime, prime, prime.
 A good quality oil-base primer is designed to penetrate the existing wall surface and will also seal up any problem areas due to wall damage.
 Primer will also block out and seal out anything that may come through the existing paint to damage your new wallpaper.
 Primer protects the underlying wall surface during wallpaper installation and wallpaper removal.

 Primer allows a technique professional use to double-cut wallpaper.
 This is when you overlap the wallpaper at the seams' edge and hand cut the seams going